ClevelandHenry22/Secure-File-Vault/README.md

 *Encryption transforms readable data (plaintext) into unreadable data (ciphertext) using a secret key.*
 *Only someone with the correct key can decrypt it.*

-Fernet encryption (used in this project) provides:
+**Fernet encryption (used in this project) provides**:

--AES-128 encryption: Encrypts files using a strong 128-bit key to keep data confidential.
+-**AES-128 encryption**: Encrypts files using a strong 128-bit key to keep data confidential.

--HMAC for integrity verification: Ensures the file has not been altered by generating a secure hash.
+-**HMAC for integrity verification**: Ensures the file has not been altered by generating a secure hash.

--Protection against tampering: Detects and blocks any unauthorized changes to encrypted files.
+-**Protection against tampering**: Detects and blocks any unauthorized changes to encrypted files.

--Timestamp-based tokens: Adds time-limited token to prevent reuse of old or expired access requests.
+-**Timestamp-based tokens**: Adds time-limited token to prevent reuse of old or expired access requests.

 This means **your data will stay confidential, verified, and safe**.